-Optimization is challenging, no matter what you are doing, and unfortunately reporting in Kayako Classic is no exception.
-How to most effectively make the process of writing, rendering, and processing reports?
+Optimization is challenging, no matter what you are doing, and unfortunately, reporting in Kayako Classic is no exception.
+How to make the process of writing, rendering, and processing reports most effective?
 Today, these questions concern a majority of the users working with reports in Kayako.

-Optimizing KQL reports is a set of actions aimed at improving the speed of report rendering and reducing memory usage.
-To optimize your report performance, you'll need to know the right tools, and how to focus on the target result set which you want to see.
+Optimizing KQL (Kayako Query Language) reports is a set of actions aimed at improving the speed of report rendering and reducing memory usage.
+To optimize your report performance, you need to know the right tools, and how to focus on the target result set which you want to see.

 Understanding How Reports Work

-With the KQL reports, it's important to know that it fetches data directly from the database; thus, it uses MySQL & server resources to fetch any results.
-So the only way to make a query run faster is to reduce the number of calculations that the software (and therefore resources) must perform.
-So the optimization here lies in two directions: increasing the speed of report rendering and reducing memory usage.
+With the KQL reports, it is essential to know that it fetches data directly from the database; thus, it uses MySQL and server resources to fetch any results.
+So, the only way to make a query run faster is to reduce the number of calculations that the software (and, therefore, resources) must perform.
+The optimization here lies in two directions: increasing the speed of report rendering and reducing memory usage.

 Optimizing KQL Reports

 To increase the speed of rendering reports, it is necessary to request only needed data from large databases.
 That is, if for the report, you need results only from a given time range, then there is no need to fetch all the data available in the database.
 Otherwise, a huge amount of resources will be spent on it to get all the data, not to mention the time spent.
-So, you’ll need some understanding of how MySQL actually makes calculations and these are the things you should check before moving on to query plans
+So, you will need some understanding of how MySQL makes calculations.
+The following section describes the basic statements that must be checked before moving on to query plans:

-SELECT * statement is only recommended when you actually want to use all of the data returned by this statement.
-For example, if you're using a KQL query like:
+SELECT * statement is only recommended when you want to use all of the data returned by this statement.
+For example, if you are using a KQL query like:

 SELECT * FROM 'Tickets'